tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

 ![](Screen Shot 2016-06-28 at 10.14.17 AM.png)

 Now that we've allowed our users to log in and fleshed out our `<ProfileView/>` with real data, we still need to allow users to create their account, and logout.
-That will come next in chapter 6.
+That will come next in Chapter 6.